 Flex Your Mussels

-Bord Bia’s ‘Flex your Mussels’ Campaign will be running from June 4th to June 17th and October 22nd to November 4th 2018.
+Bord Bia’s ‘Flex your Mussels’ Campaign will be running from October 22nd to November 4th 2018.
 In order for this campaign to be a success Bord Bia will be running numerous activities across many channels to drive Irish Mussel sales and remind consumers how delicious and healthy they are.
-The campaign activities include Radio, Outdoor and PR campaigns along with digital activity and Cookery Demonstrations on TV3.
+The campaign activities include Radio and Outdoor campaigns along with digital activity and Cookery Demonstrations on The Six O'Clock Show on Virgin Media One.
 You should expect demand for Mussels during this time.
 We would love for the restaurant trade to consider including mussels on their menu or as a ‘special’ during the promotion.
 Please support the campaign through your own social media channels using the hashtag #FlexYourMussels.

 Bord Bia has developed A5 blackboards and tent cards which can be placed around your premises to encourage customers to choose Irish Mussels from your menu.
 The blackboard will have space for you to write your Mussel Specials and the tent cards will be a visual reminder to customers that Irish Mussels are available on your menu.
-Please see images of the items below.
 A great eating out experience can in turn encourage consumers to incorporate mussels into their weekly meal reportoire and we are supporting the campaign with a series of simple and tasty recipes.

 To order these items e-mail email@example.com.